sssure02/iNeuron_DataScience/README.md

 # Full Stack Data Science BootCamp

-#### I am currently enrolled in a full stack data science course provided by iNeuron intelligence private limited.
-The repository contains all my assignments and projects I completed for the course.
+#### I am currently enrolled in a full-stack data science course provided by iNeuron intelligence private limited.
+The repository contains all the assignments and projects I completed throughout the course.